carcaschoi/tinfoil-json/README.md

-# Auto redirect switch tinfoil shop server (Ultimate server) by carcaschoi
+### Ultimate server by carcaschoi
-redirect to another alternative shop server by tinfoilshop.json on github
+一 one of the parts of [ShallowSea AIO Package](https://github.com/carcaschoi/ShallowSea) Project
+### Introduction & Features
+** JUST IN CASE, IT IS NOT A TINFOIL SHOP
-* You don't need to add shop manually if the shop link is updated
+* It only redirects to other alternative shops automatically, so you don't need to add shop manually if the shop links are updated.
+* User friendly？？

 # How to use
+Firstly, you must jailbreak your own nintendo switch

 You are recommend to delete file [switch/tinfoil/locations.conf] before adding server

-Just Add this Ulimate server in tinfoil.
-It will auto run all the alternative shops
+Just Add this Ulimate server in [tinfoil](https://tinfoil.io).
+It will auto add and update all of the alternative shops.

 ```
 Protocol: https